venetahar/iso-privacy-smpc/README.md

 Install the necessary dependencies in the requirements file.

-The repository contains experiments on the MNIST dataset, the Malaria dataset and the Diabetics dataset (these are not working correctly at the moment).
+The repository contains experiments on the MNIST dataset and the Malaria dataset.

-Both the MNIST and Malaria dataset private inference can be run both using CrypTen and PySyft.
-1. To run MNIST using PySyft launch the following file: mnist/pysyft/pysyft_mnist.py
-2. To run MNIST using CrypTen launch the following file: mnist/cryp_ten/crypten_mnist.py
-3. To run Malaria using PySyft launch the following file: malaria/pysyft/pysyft_malaria.py
-4. To run Malaria using CrypTen launch the following file: malaria/crypten/crypten_malaria.py
+The main.py file contains the code required to run the mnist and malaria experiments using both PySyft and CrypTen.
+By default it runs all mnist and malaria experiments without retraining the model.
+If you wish to retrain the model invoke the method using should_retrain_model=True.

+If running from the command line ```python3 main.py``` from the root of the project.